 Enhances More Savings With Grey Water Harvesting

-The savings that are generated when the use of grey water is imposed gets higher.
-Finances that are given out for pure sourcing water for the irrigation purpose become lessened in the overall process.
+The savings generated when the use of Greywater is imposed get higher.
+Finances for pure sourcing water for irrigation are lessened in the overall process.

-Reusing the grey water keeps it out of the septic system.
+Reusing the Greywater keeps it out of the septic system.
 As a result, the chances of polluting water bodies become narrow.
-The finances that could have been used in treating the polluted water are saved as well.
+The finances that could have been used to treat the polluted water are also saved.

-Reusing of Grey Water for irrigation reconnects urban inhabitants and the garden fields to the natural water cycle.
-Reusing Grey Water results in a dramatic drop in the demand for fresh water.
+Reusing Grey Water for irrigation reconnects urban inhabitants and the garden fields to the natural water cycle.
+Reusing Grey Water results in a dramatic drop in the demand for freshwater.
 This as well contributes to savings.

 Nutritional Benefits to Plants

-The soap residues can provide sulfates and nitrates that are components of garden fertilizers.
-Researchers say that these compounds are very beneficial to the garden in comparison to tap water.
-The water can be used in the vegetable gardens.
+The soap residues can provide sulfates and nitrates, components of garden fertilizers.
+Researchers say these compounds are more beneficial to the garden than tap water.
+We can use Greywater in vegetable gardens.

-However, it is not recommended to use the water two weeks before harvesting.
-These nutrients become crucial at a point when more food is needed in a drought; at such a time like this.
+However, using the water two weeks before harvesting is not recommended.
 It is satisfying to realize that plants are fed with nutrients that eventually benefits human.
-The grey water aids vegetation flourish in the event when fresh water may not be available.
+These nutrients become crucial when more food is needed in a drought, at such a time like this.
+Greywater aids vegetation to flourish in the event when freshwater may not be available.

 Process of Grey Water Harvesting

 Harvesting of Grey Water is a simple process when broken down into stages.
+It entails both biological and chemical processes.
 The process has several systems that are synchronized into one operation.
-It entails both biological and chemical processes.
-The following methods work in compliant with each other to bring the overall result.
+The following methods comply with each other to bring the overall result.

 Water from showers and sinks is collected via a plumbing system.
 The piping system is separate from the one that connects the toilets.
 The collected water is then diverted to a collecting tank.
 Through filtration, some large particles are eliminated.

-Chlorine and other oxidizing agents are then added to the water inside the tank.
+Chlorine and other oxidizing agents are added to the tank’s water.
 These chemicals are geared towards lessening the level of bacteria in the water.

-After a given period, the grey water is diverted through pumping system to a filtration skid.
+After a given period, the Greywater is diverted through a pumping system to a filtration skid.
+Larger particulates are eliminated here.
 If commercial systems are the ones to be used, a self-cleaning disk filter serves the purpose.
-Larger particulates are eliminated here.

 The preceding stage makes use of a multimedia filter that removes smaller particles.
 The system is adjusted with filters that minimize maintenance.
 This is done through an automatic backwash step.